stayradiated/khaki/README.md

 We will be using the github.com/paypal/gatt library to setup a BLE peripheral that can be connected to from a phone.

+## How It Will Work

+As you approach the car, your iPhone will automatically connect to the car and authenticate with it.
+Then as you approach a specified distance the iPhone will send the command to unlock the car.

+When you walk away from the car, the iPhone will send the command to lock the car.

+The iPhone app will run in the background so you can keep your phone in your pocket and it will still work.

 ## Security